 Last year I picked up a new hobby of restoring bicycles.
-It was providence since I “found” an abandoned mountain bike.
-I turned out to be completed broken and thus my journey began.
+It was a providence since I “found” an abandoned mountain bike.
+I turned out to be completely broken and thus my journey began.

 The common thread was that all bikes were unrideable and in need of extensive repairs.

 This year I added a Cannondale Super V for €75, Ricardo Sport for free, Bridgestone Submariner for €60, Koga Miyata Adventure for €10, a Giant Coldrock for €20, and a Cannondale Killer V for €450 to the mix.
 Only the Killer V could be deemed rideable without any extensive repairs.
 Total €615.

 I also sold a number of bikes.
 A Dahon Vitesse folding bicycle for €200, my Azor Heavy Duty for €600, Cannondale M300 for €120, and Vans Schwinn Stingray Krate for €400.
 Total €1320.